gnataliespen/Maptik/READEME.md

 Maptik is an app for users to share neighborhood based content in real time.
 My hope is that this app will be a fun social site that helps users get more involved in there communities.

 ## Technologies used
+React front end

 Built on top of a express server

 Implemented useContext and useReducer Hooks for global state management instead of Redux